 Another study showed that a huge 87 per cent of UK workers are currently worried about their health, but also that our livelihoods are a cause for concern too, with almost 70 per cent being concerned about job security.

 These worries are having an effect on our mental health, with half of the participants saying their sleep has been affected and that they are not being as active.
 Around 55 per cent are also feeling lonely.

 Here at Ergonix, we recognise the importance of supporting employees’ mental health and well-being, just as much as their physical health.
 That’s why we have put together this infographic with our top tips for relieving stress and anxiety when working from home.

-Because mental health and well-being is so important to us, as well as offering advice to companies about their employees’ home-working set-up to help avoid physical health problems, we’re now also delighted to be able to provide psychological support for those working from home too.
+Because mental health and well-being are so important to us, as well as offering advice to companies about their employees’ home-working set-up to help avoid physical health problems, we’re now also delighted to be able to provide psychological support for those working from home too.

 - Social isolation